 Part C - We may use your personal information to make automated decisions or profile you

-We, the Prudential Group, our Business Partners, and our Marketing Partners may use your personal information to make automated decisions affecting you or to conduct other profiling (for example, marketing profiling).
+We, M&G plc, our Business Partners, and our Marketing Partners may use your personal information to make automated decisions affecting you or to conduct other profiling (for example, marketing profiling).

 To the extent that we conduct such automated decision making activity, we'll provide you with further information at the appropriate time.